samghelms/processing-katex/readme.md

 clone the repository and then run `npm install`

 Then, just type `node katex_pipeline.js`.
-You should see the output in your console.
+You should an array of parsed output in your console.

+You will need to use ctrl+c to close out the cluster.

 All of the relevent code is in katex_pipeline.js (this code shouldn't be too hard to read if you have some familiarity with spark).